 We stayed in three different accommodations during our five nights in the city.
-For the first night, we booked our own private apartment in Patagonia Austral Apartamentos via Booking.com.
-It was quite basic but excellent value and provided everything we needed.
-We only paid around 40 US dollars for the night.
+For the first night, we booked a . budget private apartment in Patagonia Austral Apartamentos.
+The facilities are basic but excellent value, and provided everything we needed.

 For the next two nights we stayed with a local Couchsurfing host.
 Couchsurfing is a brilliant way to find free accommodation, meet local people and find out about what’s going on in the area.

-For our final two nights we stayed at Hostel Torre Al Sur, which was a lovely place in a central location.
-It’s run by a local family who were always helpful, and the kitchen facilities on-site were great for preparing trekking food.
-Again, this was great value.
+For our final two nights we stayed at Hostel Torre Al Sur, a lovely little place in a central location.
+It’s run by a local family who were always helpful, and the kitchen facilities on-site were great for preparing our trekking food.

 The best time to visit Ushuaia